 Our mission is to work with residents of Southeast Minnesota to create and sustain healthy ecosystems, strong local economies and vibrant, self-reliant communities.
-Learn a bit about our projects using the links below.
-Learn about our scholarships and sponsorships here.
+Learn a bit about our projects using the link to the storymap below.

 The Southeast Regional Sustainable Development Partnership (SE RSDP) has been serving the region since 1997.
 The originating board of citizens named this partnership, "The Experiment in Rural Cooperation," to signify that the structure of our work--creating meaningful collaborations between community and University partners--and our projects to promote sustainable development are forward-thinking experiments.